jmasselink/jmasselink.github.io/index.md

 >I am a proud member of [OpenStreetMap US](http://openstreetmap.org) and [Society for Conservation GIS](http://scgis.org).
 >I enjoy working on Humanitarian OpenStreetMap projects, open source GIS, and Python programming.

+>Here is my [resume](resume/resume.md) for more detail about my career as a GIS professional.

 >In my spare time, I am a volunteer board member for [Tusubira](http://www.tusubira.org), a nonprofit which supports education and women's empowerment in eastern Uganda.

 >Outside of work, I like to travel, read, exercise, and watch sports.